MaterializeInc/materialize/doc/user/content/manage/access-control/rbac-tutorial.md

 ## Before you begin

-* Make sure you have `psql` or another client installed locally.

 * Make sure you have a [Materialize account](https://materialize.com/register/?utm_campaign=General&utm_source=documentation) and already have a password to connect with.

 ## Step 1.
 Invite a new user